Tailwind Tribes – Why Your Pins Don’t Get Shared!

 The opposite of this in pinning really LONG pins.
 Pinterest no longer likes these so much because they eat up a lot of space in the feed.
 Because of this, Pinterest is beginning to cut them off on the board displays and in the feed.

 I would stick with the standard pin sizes…1000×1500 is a popular size and a preferred size for Pinterest!

-Like I said earlier, the blogging community is a sharing one, but so is Pinterest!
-Pinterest loves sharing!
+Like I said earlier, the blogging community is a sharing one, but so are Tailwind Communities!
 It is what it is all about!

-Most Tailwind Tribes have rules about how many pins you need to share for each one of your own you add.
+Most Tailwind Communities have rules about how many pins you need to share for each one of your own you add.
 If you don’t follow this rule, you will be removed from the Tribe.
 I don’t know too many who aren’t strict about this rule.

 Aside from sharing the minimum required by the Tribe, you should go above and beyond that!

 When you share someone’s content, they are more likely to reciprocate.
 So if you want to get your pins out there, share!

-If you are in a Christian Tribe that is for marriage and family but you are pinning recipes, not only are they not likely to get shared but you may be removed from the Tribe if the rules restrict the types of pins allowed!
+If you are in a faith-based tribe that is for marriage and family but you are pinning recipes, not only are they not likely to get shared but you may be removed from the Tribe if the rules restrict the types of pins allowed!